mattzzw/midi_muppet_hx_2btn/README.md

                     up toggles play/stop
                     long press dn toggles undo/redo

+Attention: Due to the logic of how short and long-press events are detected, all button presses will have an effect on RELEASING the button.
+This might be a bit odd e.g. when operating the looper at first.

 # Building MIDI Muppet HX
 Parts are around 20€:
 - Stomp case: e.g. Hammond 1590A